KirilMadzharov/Programming-Fundamentals-with-Python---May-2023/README.md

 9. Text Processing
 10. Regular Expressions
 11. Regular Final Exam

-12. Official Certification issued by Software University.
+You will also find the official Certification issued by Software University.
 The authenticity of this document can be confirmed using the QR code located at the bottom of the certificate

+**More about Programming Fundamentals:**

 The "Programming Fundamentals" course is an integral step in SoftUni’s in-house program for molding proficient software engineers.
 It ventures deeper into the core principles of programming, enhancing the foundational knowledge acquired from the "Programming Basics" course.